4k1r1n/rsschool-cv/cv.md

 * Telegram: [Arina Kireeva](https://t.me/frbhby)

 ## Summary
 My current goal is not to standstill.
 Every day I educate myself to gain the necessary skills and knowledge to get a job as a junior front-end developer.
-I hope everything will work out!

 ## Skills
 * HTML